The Longest Day (book): Overview

-Ryan received both financial and research assistance from the Reader's Digest, with excerpts from the book appearing in the Digest in June and July 1959.
+Ryan received both financial and research assistance from the Reader's Digest, which published excerpts from the book in its June and July 1959 issues.

 The book begins and ends in the village of La Roche-Guyon.
 The book refers to the village as being the most occupied village in occupied France and states that for each of the 543 inhabitants of La Roche-Guyon there were more than three German soldiers in the village and surrounding area.
 Field Marshal Erwin Rommel commander-in-chief of Army Group B had his headquarters in the castle of the village which was the seat of the Duc de La Rochefoucauld.

 Ryan's book is divided into three parts: the first part is titled "The Wait", the second part is named "The Night" and the third part is named "The Day".
 The book includes a section on the casualties of D-Day and also lists the contributors including their service details on the day of the invasion and their occupations at the time the book was first published.
 Ryan dedicated his book for all the men of D-Day.

 Researchers spent almost three years locating survivors of D-Day and over 3000 interviews were undertaken in the United States, Canada, Great Britain, France and Germany.
 383 accounts of D-Day were used in the text of the book.

 Senior Allied officers who assisted the author included General Maxwell D. Taylor, Lieutenant General James M. Gavin, Lieutenant General Sir Frederick E. Morgan and General Sir Richard Nelson Gale.
 German officers who assisted with the book included Generaloberst Franz Halder, Hauptmann Hellmuth Lang and General der Infanterie Günther Blumentritt.
 The author also used Allied and German post action reports, war diaries, histories and official records.

 On 6 June 1965, the author published an article "More of The Longest Day" in Reader's Digest as a supplement.

 Editor Peter Schwed gave the book its title from a comment made by the German field marshal Erwin Rommel to his aide Hauptmann Helmuth Lang on April 22, 1944: "...the first 24 hours of the invasion will be decisive...the fate of Germany depends on the outcome...for the Allies, as well as Germany, it will be the longest day."